Cristina Herrera, CEO & Founder

 Nicole Teyuca, Peer Health Ambassador

-Nicole is originally from Mexico and came to New York when she was 16, where she started living her life as female a year later.
-Back in those days, there was no place for transgender girls to go to look for help or education, about hormones or any others issues that they were going through.
+Nicole provides community outreach and co-facilitates support and leadership programming.
+Originally from Mexico, Nicole came to New York when she was 16, where she started living her life as female a year later.
+Nicole is a passionate advocate, speaking openly about her experience in the days when there was no place for transgender girls to go to look for help or education, about hormones or any others issues that they were going through.
 She lived mostly in Spanish neighborhoods like Jackson Heights in Queens, where she and her transgender sisters struggled with discrimination and sexual and physical abuse on the street.
 Sex work was the main way to survive, since jobs and health education were extremely limited.
 Nicole’s experience navigating this environment led her to activism: she is particularly passionate about HIV/AIDS prevention and treatment and mental healthcare access, especially in undocumented communities.
 She began her career in advocacy at 17, volunteering at Spanish community organizations, doing outreach and participating in forums representing the transgender community.
 During the era of Stop and Frisk, she was arrested several times just for walking in the streets, and responded by volunteering at community organizations that were eventually able to end the discriminatory policy.
-Nicole enjoys being a Trans-Advocate and enjoys speaking publicly on issues concerning the LGBTQ Spanish-speaking immigrant community, and she is not afraid to speak her mind in order to help others.
+Nicole enjoys being an advocate and speaks publicly on issues concerning the LGBTQ Spanish-speaking immigrant community.

 Pearl Love, Peer Health Advisor